What parents need to know

 This classic film is all about the eye candy.
 Hepburn (in her debut performance), tall, dark, and handsome leading man Peck, and Rome -- what more could you ask for in a romance?
 As the princess pretends to be schoolgirl Anya Smith and Joe Bradley pretends to believe her, the two spend the day playing hooky in Rome, Ferris Bueller-style.
 They are joined by Joe's photographer friend Irving (Eddie Albert), who snaps pictures of the princess without her knowledge.
 Albert is always a colorful character actor to add to the mix.

 Ultimately, Princess Ann faces a dilemma considerably more poignant than any Ferris Bueller might have had.
 The age old duty-versus-love conflict plagues her as she decides whether she wants to stay with the man of her dreams or fulfill her royal obligations.
 Kids will have fun watching her journey in Roman Holiday and debating her ultimate decision.

 Families can talk about...

-Families can talk about the moral decisions the main characters have to make.
+Families can talk about the moral decisions the main characters have to make in Roman Holiday.
 Do you think Princess Ann made the right choice?
 Why did Joe Bradley act as he did in the beginning of the film?
 How about at the end?
 If you had an obligation to family that interfered with love, which would you choose?

 How do you think this movie would be different if it was remade for contemporary audiences?